awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.BestPractices.md

 + [RebootDBInstance ](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RebootDBInstance.html)\- Failover is not guaranteed in this API\.
 It will shutdown the database on the writer, though, and can be used to test how your application responds to connections dropping \(note that the **ForceFailover **parameter is not applicable for Aurora engines and instead should use the FailoverDBCluster API\)
 + [ModifyDBCluster ](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBCluster.html)\- Modifying the **Port **will cause an outage when the nodes in the cluster begin listening on a new port\.
 In general your application can respond to this failure by ensuring that only your application controls port changes and can appropriately update the endpoints it depends on, by having someone manually update the port when they make modifications at the API level, or by querying the RDS API in your application to determine if the port has changed\.
 + [ModifyDBInstance ](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html)\- Modifying the **DBInstanceClass** will cause an outage
-+ [DeleteDBInstance ](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DeleteDBInstance.html)\- Deleting the master/writer will cause a new DB Instance to be promoted to writer in your DB Cluster
++ [DeleteDBInstance ](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DeleteDBInstance.html)\- Deleting the primary/writer will cause a new DB Instance to be promoted to writer in your DB Cluster

 From the application/client side, if using Linux, you can test how the application responds to sudden packet drops based on port, host, or if tcp keepalive packets are not sent or received by using iptables\.

 ### Fast Failover Example<a name="AuroraPostgreSQL.BestPractices.FastFailover.Example"></a>

 The following code sample shows how an application might set up an Aurora PostgreSQL driver manager\.
 The application would call `getConnection()` when it needs a connection\.
-A call to this function can fail to find a valid host, such as when no writer is found but the `targetServerType` parameter was set to `master`\.
+A call to this function can fail to find a valid host, such as when no writer is found but the `targetServerType` parameter was set to `primary`\.
 The calling application should simply retry calling the function\.
 This can easily be wrapped into a connection pooler to avoid pushing the retry behavior onto the application\.
 Most connection poolers allow you to specify a JDBC connection string, so your application could call into `getJdbcConnectionString()` and pass that to the connection pooler to make use of faster failover on Aurora PostgreSQL\.

 ```
 import java.sql.Connection;